---

 ### Chart Splits

-- Each metric and run is separated onto their own chart.
+- **Separate** — each metric and run combination gets its own chart.

 ### Grouping